-To change the size of a Flag, simply click on the flag so that it is selected and then drag one of the handles to change the size.
+- To change the size of a Flag, simply click on the flag so that it's selected - 2.
+Drag either of the handles to the desired the size.

-Changing Chart Position of Flag:
+Changing the Chart Position of a Flag:

-If another tool has been drawn in the same area as the flag, right click on it and select Send to Back from the properties menu to access a tool under the flag.
+If another drawing has been drawn in the same area as the flag, right click on it and select "Send to Back" from the properties menu to access a drawing under the flag.

-Default Flag:
+Changing to the Default Flag:

-To change the default Flag, open the Program Options window and view the Tools Tab under Global Settings.
+To change the default Flag, open the Program Options window and view the Tools tab under Global Settings.